Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: Verifying the First Nonzero Term of a Sequence

-Our protocol uses $\Theta(n)$ cards and $\Theta(1)$ shuffles, in contrast to the similar protocol of Fukusawa and Manabe \cite{abc}, which uses $\Theta(n)$ cards and $\Theta(n)$ shuffles.
-Moreover, our protocol uses one card to encode each number, while their protocol uses three.
-This will benefit the performance when the protocol is applied several times.
+This protocol uses $\Theta(n)$ cards and $\Theta(1)$ shuffles, in contrast to the protocol of Fukusawa and Manabe \cite{abc}, which uses $\Theta(n)$ cards and $\Theta(n)$ shuffles.
+Also, our protocol uses only a single card to encode each number, while their protocol uses three.
+This will affect the long-term performance when the protocol is repeatedly applied.